snowplow-archive/infobright-ruby-loader/README.md

 Infobright Ruby Loader (IRL) is a data loader for [Infobright Community Edition] [ice] (ICE) and Enterprise Edition (IEE), built in Ruby.

-IRL was inspired by [ParaFlex] [paraflex], a Bash script from the Infobright team to perform parallel loading of ICE and IEE.
+IRL was inspired by [ParaFlex] [paraflex], a Bash script from the Infobright team to perform parallel loading of data into ICE and IEE.

 IRL can be used to load data into Infobright in two ways: